erlebach/langchain_gordon_experiments/zephyr_experiments/README.md

 Each inference cost 34sec on the GPU on class7.
 Measured with  two calls to time().
 The cost to load the 7B model is 45sec.
 The model is not quantized.

+On my mac: 49 sec to load the model (CPU) and 33 sec for each inference.  (see below) So my mac is approx same speed as linux machine?
+Strange.

 I cannot run Mistral on my mac gpu using llama.cpp (I could not get it to compile).
 No luck with llama-cpp-python either.
 Mistral has another issue: it cannot be run without flash attention, which requires CUDA.
 Zephyr can be run with and without flash attention (there is an argument in from_pretrained(....) that controls that.

 I will try to run this same setup on the classroom machines this weekend, hopefully.